 |Wyandotte||1859||Formed from Leavenworth and Johnson Counties||Kansas City|

-Kansas Extinct Counties
+List of Kansas Extinct Counties

 Kansas seems to have counties that no longer exist.
 They were organized by the state, provincial, or territorial authorities.
 A lot of these counties were established and disbanded during the Nineteenth century; county boundaries have evolved very little since Nineteen hundred in the vast majority of states.
 These counties need to be checked out when performing ancestry and genealogy research.
 Pay attention where the courthouse records went to if the county was eliminated or consolidated with a different county.